 Fond du Lac Avenue crashes; 2 injured in separate incidents

-MILWAUKEE - Milwaukee police are investigating two separate crashes that happened on Fond du Lac Avenue Thursday night, July 6 and Friday morning, July 7.
+MILWAUKEE - Milwaukee police are investigating two separate crashes that happened on Fond du Lac Avenue just hours apart.

-The first crash happened near 76th and Fond du Lac around 9:41 a.m.
-Police say a vehicle stalled – and three people tried to push it out of traffic and got hit from behind by another vehicle.
+The first crash happened near 76th and Fond du Lac around 9:40 p.m.
+Thursday night.
+Police said a vehicle was headed north on 76th Street when it hit crashed into a disabled vehicle that was being pushed out of the roadway.

+A 32-year-old Milwaukee woman was struck and pinned between the two vehicles.
+She was taken to the hospital for treatment of serious injuries.

+The passengers of the disabled vehicle – a 28-year-old Milwaukeewoman, 10-year-old Milwaukee boy, and 24-year-old Milwaukee man – did not report any injuries.

 76th and Fond du Lac

-The second crash happened near 56th and Fond du Lac around 12:35 a.m.
+The second crash happened roughly two miles away near 56th and Fond du Lac around 12:35 a.m Friday.

-Police say a man sustained non-life threatening injuries and was taken to the hospital for treatment.
-The circumstances leading up to the accident remain under investigation.
+Police said a man sustained non-life threatening injuries and was taken to the hospital for treatment.
+The circumstances that led to the crash are under investigation – including whether another vehicle/driver were involved.

-Milwaukee Police continue to seek any information on the vehicle or driver involved.

-Anyone with any information is asked to contact Milwaukee police at 414-935-7360 or to remain anonymous, contact Crime Stoppers at 414-224-Tips or P3 Tips.
+Anyone with any information is asked to call Milwaukee police at 414-935-7360 or, to remain anonymous, contact Crime Stoppers at 414-224-Tips or use the P3 app.